We love our bodies, don’t we? It’s just so nice to understand what’s going on inside of all of this skin.

 The four types of bones: Flat (example: ribs), long (example: legs), irregular (example: spine), short (example: fingers)

-Important bones to remember: Cranium (skull), mandible (jawbone), scapula (shoulder blades), clavicle (collar bone), sternum (breastbone), humerus (upper arm), rib, vertebral column (spine, made of vertebrae), radius (lower arm on top), ulna (lower arm underneath), carpals (wrist bones), metacarpals (finger bones), pelvis (hip bones, including the pelvis), coccyx (butt bone), femur (high leg bone), patella (kneecap), tibia (top shinbone), fibula (bone under fibia) metatarsals (foot bones), tarsals (ankle bones), phelanges (finger and toe/digit bones)
+Important bones: Cranium (skull), mandible (jawbone), scapula (shoulder blades), clavicle (collar bone), sternum (breastbone), humerus (upper arm), rib, vertebral column (spine, made of vertebrae), radius (lower arm on top), ulna (lower arm underneath), carpals (wrist bones), metacarpals (finger bones), pelvis (hip bones, including the pelvis), coccyx (butt bone), femur (high leg bone), patella (kneecap), tibia (top shinbone), fibula (bone under fibia) metatarsals (foot bones), tarsals (ankle bones), phelanges (finger and toe/digit bones)

 Joint: The places where bones meet.
 Most joints are movable.

 Bone marrow: The store of fat inside the bone cavity

 Cartilage: The alternative to bone that’s more flexible.
 Most baby bones are actually cartilage and slowly turn into bone later.

 Muscular system: The system that enables the body to move using muscles